 We appreciate your interest in our programs and look forward to reviewing your application.
 Whether you’re applying as a freshman, transfer, international or inter-college student, the information listed below will assist your application to our college.
 Should you have specific questions, please feel free to contact the college recruitment team at 312.413.9427 or email@example.com.

-For first year students: the average GPA for admitted students is 3.25; the average ACT composite score is 21-26.
+For first year students the average GPA for admitted students ranges from 3.1–3.7; the average ACT composite score ranges from 20–27.

-For transfer students: the minimum GPA is 2.75; the average GPA for admitted students is 2.9–3.5.
+For transfer students the minimum GPA is 2.75; the average GPA for admitted students ranges from 2.8–3.5.

 Due to the high demand for limited spaces in the college’s programs, it is recommended that applicants submit their application as early as possible.
 All admissions decisions are final.

 An audition is required in any area of study in the School of Theatre & Music (including Music Business).

 Spring term enrollment is only open to applicants in Art History, Theatre, and Music.